 If you think that your child’s problem is one which may also be affecting other pupils, you may wish to consider talking to other parents and taking action jointly.

 Step 5 - Talk to the parent council

 You can ask the parent council (or equivalent body) to discuss your child’s problem, but only at a general level.
 To raise the problem at a meeting of the council, you should contact the council to find out about the best way of doing this.

 Step 6 - Appeal to the education authority

 Depending on what the problem is, you may be able to appeal to the education authority.

 You will need to check with the school or education authority whether you can appeal and, if you can, the procedure for doing so.
 If the right of appeal is to the education authority, you could talk to your local councillors before the appeal as they may be on the appeal committee or may be willing to give advice and support.

-If you are considering appealing you should consult an experienced adviser for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If you are considering appealing you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.

 Access to school records